Coding and Documenting with Qualcoder

 The view graph

-option will allow you to create visual based on existing selected codes by clicking on the bule plus sign
+option will allow you to create a visualization based on existing selected codes by clicking on the bule plus sign

 .
 You may move things around and apply additional customization, but we want to keep it simple.
 Assuming we are happy with it, we can save the graph by clicking the downward arrow, and adding a name and description to it.